Esukhia/teachingtibetan.com/docs/production/written_creative.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+It means the person can provide straightforward and detailed descriptions on various familiar subjects related to their field of interest.
+They can share accounts of personal experiences, describing their feelings and reactions in a simple and connected manner.
+They can give descriptions of events, whether real or imagined, and provide narratives of stories.
+This demonstrates their ability to effectively communicate detailed information, express emotions, and engage the listener or reader through descriptive and narrative writing.

 </details>